GLOBAL MARKETS-World share markets rally on revived trade hopes; dollar gains

 The German benchmark 10-year bond yield rose two basis points in early London trading DE10YT=RR before easing to trade almost flat on the day at -0.349%.

-U.S. Treasury yields slid ahead of the Treasury Department's scheduled sale of $113 billion in coupon-bearing supply this week, and as investors focused on the likelihood that the United States and China will reach a trade deal.
+U.S. Treasury yields slid ahead of the Treasury Department's scheduled sale of $113 billion in coupon-bearing supply this week and on optimism about trade.

 GRAPHIC-Global assets in 2019http://tmsnrt.rs/2jvdmXl